Guarantees of media freedom in the Transitional Constitution are not respected in practice, says US-based NGO Freedom House.

-Radio is the most popular medium, and scores of private stations, some with foreign funding, operate alongside the state-run South Sudan Broadcasting Corporation (SSBC).
+Radio is the most popular medium.
+Private stations, some with foreign funding, operate alongside the state-run South Sudan Broadcasting Corporation (SSBC).

-The Catholic Church and Internews, a US-based media development organisation, are key radio players.
-The BBC World Service broadcasts to Juba on 90 FM (Arabic) and 88.2 FM (English).
+The Catholic Church and Internews, a US-based media development organisation, are key players in non-state radio.
+BBC World Service broadcasts to Juba on 90 FM (Arabic) and 88.2 FM (English).

 Though expensive for many locals, newspapers rank second to radio in popularity.
-Most publish in English.
-There is a terrestrial TV station - government-operated Southern Sudan TV.
+Most publish in English and are printed in Uganda or Kenya.